Starving for Art

 Most people overlook the décor as part of their dining experience.
 It is typically an element that goes unchanged and becomes unnoticed.
 But imagine if the walls incorporated a feast for the eyes.
 Bringing in fresh art pieces that provide nourishment for the mind and soul.
 Dining guests can begin to expect as much change on the walls as on the menu prompting repeat visits just as they would a museum or art gallery.

 Many dining establishments are incorporating visual elements to give guests a full treat for the senses.
-Read more about how area businesses like Clay Hill Farm are creating dining experiences that are no longer just about food.
+Cape Neddick's Clay Hill Farm restaurant hosted a #verandart series featuring the works of local artists. where they created a dining experiences that was no longer just about food.